huangsd/huangsd.github.io/_pages/about.md

 News
 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated Ph.D students, Postdoctorals and Assistant Professors to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
+- [07/2025] I have been invited to be a PC member for the 40th AAAI Conference on Artificial Intelligence (AAAI'26).
 - [07/2025] One paper was accepted by ACM MM'25.
 Congrats to all the collaborators!
 - [06/2025] One paper was accepted by ICCV'25.
 Congrats to Yang Liu and all the collaborators!
 - [05/2025] Congrats to Yuze Tan and Hecheng Cai.
 Master's thesis defense was held successfully!